 The head of health and safety operates at the central UM level.
 This role involves supporting the Executive Board and the various administrative units as well as managing the prevention officers.

-In implementing the university’s absence and reintegration policy, support is provided by a company doctor from the occupational health and safety service Arbo Unie.
+In implementing the university’s absence and reintegration policy, support is provided by company doctors from the occupational health and safety service Human Capital Care (HCC).

 Decentral (faculties and service centres)

 Prevention officers work in each of the various faculties, service centres and the MUO.
 They serve as the first point of contact for questions about working conditions.

 Emergency assistance (BHV)